LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/working-with-arrays.rst

 .. index:: mutable

-In programming mutability refers to what happens when you attempt to change a value.
-Remember that Strings are immutable, meaning that any change to a string results in a new string being created.
+In programming, mutability refers to what happens when you attempt to change a value.
+Remember that strings are immutable, meaning that any change to a string results in a new string being created.
 In contrast, arrays are **mutable**, meaning that individual items in an array can be edited without a new array being created.